 I felt that the pros vastly outweighed the cons so just a month or two later I sold my car.
 With some of the money I made I bought a really nice bike.
 I wanted to be comfortable riding and to get around the city smoothly.

 I also got a membership to car2go, which is an electric car share program in San Diego.
 With car2go all I need is my membership card and I have access to hundreds of cars across San Diego.
 I just get in, drive where I want to go, and park it.
 It’s like owning a car without actually owning a car.
 They are in 30 cities around the USA and internationally and I can use my membership in every city.
-Besides car2g0, there are dozens of other car sharing programs across America that make it easy to live car-free.
+Besides car2g0, there are dozens of other car sharing programs across the United States that make it easy to live car-free.

 It’s been 4 years now and I’ve never looked back.
 Everything I put on my pros list still holds true today.
 I adapted my life to being car free and every adaptation I made really worked out in my favor.
 None of the cons have negatively affected me at all.